Where Does a the Main Section Appear on a Web Page

 A papers can hold multiple top-level headings:

-<!DOCTYPE HTML> < html lang = en > < title > Alphabetized Fruit</ entitle > < h1 > Apples</ h1 > < p > Pomaceous.</ p > < h1 > Bananas</ h1 > < p > Edible.</ p > < h1 > Carambola</ h1 > < p > Star.</ p >
+<!DOCTYPE HTML> < html lang = en > < title > Alphabetized Fruit</ entitle > < h1 > Apples</ h1 > < p > Pomaceous.</ p > < h1 > Bananas</ h1 > < p > Edible.</ p > < h1 > Carambola</ h1 > < p > Star.</ p > This would mannikin the following simple lineation consisting of trine top-level sections:

 - Apples